The 20afTopOctave chip provides square waves pitched with good approximations to the equal-tempered scale.

 The thirteen pitched outputs are derived from a master clock input (pin 2) using individual dividers.
 Divisors

-are arranged so that A440Hz can be synthesized from binary divisors of a 4MHz input clock.
+are arranged so that A440Hz can be synthesized from integer divisors of a 4MHz input clock.

-Pin 20 outputs the input clock divided by two.
+Pin 20 outputs the internal clock divided by two.
 This is intended for daisy-chaining multiple 20afTopOctave

 chips to provide a complete range of pitches.

 Pin 19 outputs a sequence of bits synthesized by an LFSR (Linear Feedback Shift Register) to provide